isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ```

 > note "Note"
-> If you want to allow the developer choosing between multiple flavours, e.g. different root filesystem sizes, you can end up with multiple containerized VM images.
-If you just need an additional block device, `emptyDisk` is the proper way to go.
+> In case the developers are allowed to select between multiple flavours, e.g. different root filesystem sizes, you will end up with multiple containerized VM images.
+In the event that an additional block device is needed, `emptyDisk` is the proper way to go.

 ### Verify the custom-built image